 The EWG collaborates with other international energy fora on a broad range of issues, including maritime energy transport security, emergency preparedness, energy efficiency, and clean energy technology.
 The International Energy Agency (IEA), the International Copper Association (ICA) and the World Energy Council (WEC) have guest status in the EWG.

-APEC Energy Ministers met in Cebu, The Philippines, on 13 October 2015 and issued the Cebu Declaration and Instructions.
+APEC Energy Ministers last met in Cebu, The Philippines, on 13 October 2015.
+They issued the Cebu Declaration and Instructions.
 Ministers emphasized the importance of energy resiliency in the face of the effects of man-made and natural disasters and established a new Energy Working Group Task Force to take this work forward.
 Ministers also welcomed the new APEC Initiative for Enhancing the Quality of Electric Power Infrastructure, taking various factors into consideration, including resilience to disasters, lifecycle costs and environmental impacts.
 Ministers also instructed officials to implement an APEC Green Energy Finance Initiative in support of the financial sustainability of renewable energy and energy efficiency development in the region.
 See this news release for more information.

 Since 2009 an APEC Sub-Fund for Energy Efficiency and Low-Carbon Measures has been maintained with contributions from the Government of Japan.
 This sub-fund continues to support a wide range of energy-related technical capacity-building projects supporting cooperation between APEC members.
 The general procedures for applying for APEC project funding are available here.

 The EWG offers an optional review process for project planners who wish to apply for the Energy Efficiency and Low-Carbon Measures Sub-fund as per this EWG Project Process Map.
 The next deadline for submission of draft project concept notes to the relevant EWG Expert Group/Task Force Secretariats (copying the APEC Secretariat) for this optional review will be 9 October 2019, for Project Session 1 of 2020.
 It is recommended that project applications be discussed with the EWG representative of the lead economy for the project before submission.

 APEC Supercharges Energy Efficiency Gains